-MWH Constructors started in July on the removal of the Ballville Dam, which for the last 105 years has occupied a stretch of the Sandusky River in rural Ohio, about an hour south of Toledo.
+MWH started in July on the removal of the Ballville Dam, which for the last 105 years has occupied a stretch of the Sandusky River in rural Ohio, about an hour south of Toledo.

 Crews are chipping away at the 400-foot wide and 34-foot tall dam using track hoes with mounted jackhammers.
 The structure should be substantially demolished by the end of August, depending on potential weather delays.

 After demolition, MWH will manage the restoration of the riverbank, including permanent seeding and tree and wetland planting on 21 acres upstream and the dam site.
 That work is scheduled to be completed by the end of December.